Hetsh/docker-mumble/README.md

 ```

 ## Automate startup and shutdown via systemd
+The systemd unit can be found in my GitHub [repository](https://github.com/Hetsh/docker-murmur).
 ```bash
 systemctl enable murmur --now
 ```
-The systemd unit can be found in my [GitHub](https://github.com/Hetsh/docker-murmur) repository.
-By default, the systemd service assumes `/etc/murmur` for data.
+By default, the systemd service assumes `/apps/murmur` for data and `/etc/localtime` for timezone.
-You need to adjust these to suit your setup.
+Since this is a personal systemd unit file, you might need to adjust some parameters to suit your setup.

 ## Fork Me!
 This is an open project (visit [GitHub](https://github.com/Hetsh/docker-murmur)).
 Please feel free to ask questions, file an issue or contribute to it.